PROGRAMS & INITIATIVES

 The SGVCOG adopted a resolution to encourage cities to adopt an ordinance to develop formalized administrative procedures that can lead to the abatement and decrease of improperly-maintained residential swimming pools.
 These pools serve as mosquito breeding grounds and pose a harmful public health risk.

 SGVCOG supports regional water resiliency and assists member cities in addressing stormwater MS-4 permit requirements, with an emphasis on Measure W implementation and identification of regional solutions.
 SGVCOG also works to secure funding for regional projects that promote water resiliency.

-SGVCOG executed a contract with the County of Los Angeles to hire a homelessness coordinator to work with member agencies and study problems, programs, and other matters that pertain to the region's homelessness issues.
-SGVCOG also assist cities to obtain funding and resources for member cities to provide long-term solutions to the existing issues.
+The SGVCOG executed a contract with the County of Los Angeles to hire a homelessness coordinator to work with member agencies and study problems, programs, and other matters that pertain to the region's homelessness issues.
+The SGVCOG also assists cities to obtain funding and resources for member cities to provide long-term solutions to the existing issues.

 Since 2018, the SGVCOG has been working to develop the San Gabriel Valley Regional Housing Trust.
 The Trust was recently established in February 2020 to fund and finance the planning and construction of homeless housing, and extremely low, very low, and low-income housing projects.